6 minutes read

 How can you determine if you have IBS or SIBO?

-Luckily, SIBO can be easily diagnosed with a simple at-home SIBO breath test.
+SIBO can be easily diagnosed with a simple at-home SIBO breath test.
 This test will show whether the hydrogen and methane levels on your breath are above a specific threshold.
 You’ll need to drink a substrate first, which is designed to trigger gas production by microbes in the small intestine.
-You’ll receive a doctor-led diagnosis and a personalized treatment plan if you test positive for SIBO.
-Order a SIBO test if you’re unsure.
+You’ll receive a doctor-led diagnosis, enabling your clinician to guide you through the best treatment plan for you if you test positive for SIBO.
+Ask your healthcare provider for a SIBO test if you’re unsure.

 Can breath testing help manage IBS symptoms?